greglan/greglan.github.io/pages/security/cryptography/introduction.md

  certificate exchanges in SSL, but because of recently discovered flaws, is being deprecated for that purpose

+## Perfect secrecy [2]
+* Captures the idea that an attacker doesn't learn anything from the ciphertext
+* Hypothesis: the message space is the cipher space and the length of the message is known to the attacker
+*

 ## Cryptanalysis
 * Kerckhoff's principle: the security of the cipher should rely only on the key, and not on the secrecy of the cipher.
 * If we want a good cryptanalysis to be done on the cipher, we have to publish it so that we can perform the most comprehensive cryptanalysis.
+### Key recovery
+Security is always defined relative to the two following questions:
+* What are the opponent's capabilities ?
+* What are the goals of the adversary ?
+One of them is key recovery, according to Kerchoff's principle

+* Security game $$KR-PAS_E(A)$$ with $$A$$ adversary.
+  The normal person generates a key $$K^* \leftarrow Kg$$ The adversary wins the game if the guessed key $$R$$ of $$A$$ is equal to $$K$$

+  KR-OKCA/KR-1KCA: Key recovery against One Time Known ciphertext Attack
+* KR-1KPA: Key recovery against known Plaintext Attack
+* KR-AKCA is stronger than KR-PAS, because if we have the first one, we have the other
+* The One-Time pad is not KR-AKPA secure, because if we have both the message and the ciphertext, then we have the key
+* KR-ACPA: Key recovery against one time chosen plaintext attack

 ### Black box models [1, p11]
 #### Passive techniques